NSJ021/Ease-Of-Mind-Website/README.md

 ### Target Audience

 ### Who is it for?
 Ease Of Mind is for any individual who feels their mental health is suffering or has concerns about related issues.
 No particular age group is targeted or demographic as the website is intended for all to benefit from.
+The aim of Ease Of Mind is to point people in the right direction depending on there needs, however the focus of the page is more orientated towards providing activities and information for people to help maintain their mental well-being.

 ## User Stories